kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 I first thought it would be easier to use the sharing functionality of iCloud to share our recipes with one another but the problem is that you still need to copy the shared content over to the Obsidian vault of the other user in iCloud drive so it doesn't really make things easier.

-If you use Obsidian professionally it should be a no-brainer to pay for the Sync product which is a lot safer and doesn't have all these limitations and risks.
+If you use Obsidian professionally it should be a no-brainer to pay for the Sync product which is a lot safer and doesn't have all these limitations and potential risks.